abenso/Udacity/Project5/README.md

 ### Part 3: Full Service

 Now that the world is mapped and the robot can follow commands, the robot can be instructed to pick up and drop off a simulated object at different waypoints.
+First two packages were created: add_markers and pick_objects.
+The latter will send a message to the robot so it knows its two destinations, both pick-up point and drop-off point.
+The former will just publish the marker so it can be seen in Rviz before the pick-up and after the drop-off.
+The add_markers node will be responsible for checking if the virtual object has been picked up by subscribing itself to the /odom topic and validating how near is to the goals.
+At the same time the environment around the robot will be mapped, the robot will be localized and it will know how to reach each goal by the previously mentioned stacks combined.
-To do this, run the `home_service.sh` script:
+To test this, run the `home_service.sh` script:

 ```shell
 $ ./home_service.sh
 ```

-An item (represented by a green cube) will show up in Rviz.
-The robot will navigate to the item, at which point it will disappear (indicating it has been picked up), and then the robot will navigate to another point and drop off the item, at which point the item will reappear.

 ![alt-text](https://github.com/abenso/Udacity/blob/master/Project5/images/home_service.gif)